In the beginning

 The core events

 From its beginning, the Society sponsored informal reading groups at libraries and churches to discuss and enjoy the text and texture of the Bard’s works, but these early groups ebbed and flowed.
 Only since February 2009, has the Society held regular monthly open readings of Shakespeare plays at different venues, initially led by the dynamic and deeply missed Rupert Essinger of Leicester, England.
 The monthly open readings have become probably the most consistent public “face” of the Society, welcoming anyone to come forward and perform Shakespeare.
 Experienced actors and scholars direct these readings and provide special insights.
 Since April 2020, the readings have gone online.
 While this Zoom shift was unsettling at first, what we lost in face-to-face contact, we gained in a wider audience, including two regular (and early rising) attendees from the United Kingdom.
-Kevin Manley currently serves as our Readings Coordinator.
+Kevin Manley coordinates our Central County open readings on the first Tuesday of the month, and Patrick McBride coordinates our North County open readings on the third Sunday of the month.

 The Society has produced a number of staged readings, most recently in September 2019, with a very successful King Lear at the Westminster Presbyterian Church Theatre, superbly directed by Society co-founder Thomas Haine.
 Other staged readings have included Hamlet, Othello, Macbeth, Much Ado About Nothing, and The Tempest.
 (And in Much Ado, Victoria Mature, daughter of Victor Mature, played Beatrice.)